rackerlabs/technical-blog/content/blog/2020/2020-12-09-introduction-to-always-free-autonomous-database/index.md

 metaDescription: "This post introduces *autonomous database* and describes how to create and use the Always Free Autonomous Database option on the Oracle Cloud Infrastructure."
 ogTitle: "Introduction to Always Free Autonomous Database"
-ogDescription: This post introduces *autonomous database* and describes how to create and use the Always Free Autonomous Database option on the Oracle Cloud Infrastructure."
+ogDescription: "This post introduces *autonomous database* and describes how to create and use the Always Free Autonomous Database option on the Oracle Cloud Infrastructure."
 slug: "introduction-to-always-free-autonomous-database"